Succorro/Recipe_Share/README.md

 bundle install
 ```

-5. Create and seed the database:
+5. Uncomment and seed the database:

+The db/seed.rb file is commented out, however feel free to include your own seed data.

 ```bash
 rails db:create db:seed